epfl-lasa/air_hockey/src/air_hockey/usage.md

 #### Terminal setup

-To facilitate starting commands, we connect via ssh form Computer 1 to Computer 2 :
+To facilitate starting commands, we connect via ssh from Computer 1 to Computer 2 :
 ```bash
 ssh elise@128.178.96.208
 ```